Misfire: Maria Butina's strange route from Russia to US jail

 "She was saying, 'I always thought if I was going to be in jail, I'd be in jail in Russia for advocating for gun rights, and now I'm in jail in America for advocating better U.S.-Russian relations.
 There's something kind of screwed up about that,'" said Robert Driscoll, Butina's U.S. attorney.

-Born in the Siberian city of Barnaul, Butina flirted with libertarianism and gun rights activism, and a failed political campaign got her noticed — in her words — by higher powers who pulled her to Moscow in 2011 to "bring the (gun rights) project to life."

-Those powers, according to a representative in the Russian arms industry, were billionaire transport magnate Konstantin Nikolayev and his wife, Svetlana Nikolayeva, a sport shooter and CEO of Russian gun manufacturer ORSIS.
-Nikolayeva, the representative said, tapped Butina to become the face of her pet project — a lobbying group that would come to be known as The Right to Bear Arms, modeled on the NRA.
+Billionaire transport magnate Konstantin Nikolayev and his wife Svetlana Nikolayeva, a sport shooter and CEO of Russian gun manufacturer ORSIS, brought Butina from her native Siberia to Moscow in 2011, according to a representative of the Russian arms industry.
+Nikolayeva, the representative said, tapped Butina to become the face of lobbying group Right to Bear Arms, modeled on the NRA.

-The Nikolayevs hired a PR firm to give Butina a makeover, according to the representative, who spoke on condition of anonymity because he knows the Nikolayevs personally and he fears professional repercussions.
-The wonkish girl from the provinces became a charismatic spokeswoman for Russian guns.

 Boris Pashchenko, the head of a shooting club in Moscow, worked closely with Butina in those early days.
 "I saw (Butina's group) at a shooting range when they first started organizing," he told the AP.
 "Butina had never fired a gun before; I was the one who taught her how."